solislemuslab/snaq-tutorial/index.md

 # SNaQ Tutorial: from alignments to phylogenetic network

-This website has an alternative tutorial for SNaQ to the one in the [PhyloNetworks wiki](https://github.com/crsl4/PhyloNetworks.jl/wiki).
-Here, we use a Docker for the installation of Dependencies and we use a real dataset (baobabs) to illustrate the pipeline from multilocus alignments to phylogenetic network.
+This website has an alternative tutorial for SNaQ to the one in the [PhyloUtilities website](https://juliaphylo.github.io/PhyloUtilities/).
+Here, we provide an alternative set-up using a Docker for the installation of dependencies and we use a real dataset (baobabs) to illustrate the pipeline from multilocus alignments to phylogenetic network.

+{: .highlight }
-These learning materials were created as part of the workshop in the Kew Royal Botanical Gardens: [Methodological Advances in Reticulate Evolution](https://gtiley.github.io/RBG-Networks/about/) taught in November 2023 co-organized with George Tiley, Ziheng Yang and Tomas Flouri.
+[Version 1.0](https://github.com/solislemuslab/snaq-tutorial/tree/v1.0) of this tutorial was taught as part of the workshop in the Kew Royal Botanical Gardens: [Methodological Advances in Reticulate Evolution](https://gtiley.github.io/RBG-Networks/about/) (November 2023) co-organized with George Tiley, Ziheng Yang and Tomas Flouri.

+{: .highlight }
+The current version of this tutorial will be taught at the Molecular Evolution Workshop (MOLE) in the Marine Biology Lab at Woods Hole, MA (June 2025).

 ## Learning outcomes